INRIA/scikit-learn-mooc/_sources/predictive_modeling_pipeline/02_numerical_pipeline_quiz_m1_02.md

 - a) train the model faster
 - b) measure the generalization performance of the model
-- c) reach better generalization performance
-- d) estimate the variability of the generalization score
+- c) estimate the variability of the generalization score

 _Select all answers that apply_
 ```